 Sockeye salmon is the most beautiful of the 5 wild Alaskan salmon species with brilliant ruby red flesh and chrome-bright skin.
 The firm flesh has an amazing wild taste and is the most “salmony” of the 5 species.
 If you love the flavor of salmon, my sockeye is your fish.

 Preorder Preorder Period:

-Your seafood will ship via FedEx March 8 & 9 and arrive March 9-12, 2021.
+Your seafood will ship via FedEx March 21 or 22 and arrive a few days later.
 This page details shipping rates: https://salmonandsable.com/pages/shipping

 I offer my sockeye in several cuts:

 For more information on cuts and bones, have a look here: https://salmonandsable.com/pages/bones-cuts